abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 And the result is recognizable as absolute path which is ready to be piped correctly

-e.g. 2nd, the below will search such above with addition stricter filter that is the one wthout letter "e" in all "c" files found:
+e.g. 2nd, the below will search such above with additional stricter filter that is the one without letter "e" in all "c" files found:

-$ l --exc= /qt/src/dev/core/../lib/*e*.c   /qt/src/dev/core/../lib/*.c
+$ l --exc= /qt/src/dev/core/../lib/\*e\*.c   /qt/src/dev/core/../lib/\*.c
 /qt/src/dev/lib/main.c
 /qt/src/dev/lib/add.c